wombleton/gitlaw-nz/acts/C/Citizenship Act 1977.md

 ##### 27 Offences and penalties

-*   (1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 5 years or a fine not exceeding $15,000, or both, who---
+*   (1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 5 years or a fine not exceeding $15,000, or both, who---

     *   (a) for the purpose of procuring anything to be done or not to be done under this Act,---